dannyphamv/dannyphamv/README.md

 - 👋 Hi, I’m @dannyphamv
+- 🎓 I am currently obtaining my Masters of Science in Data Analytics
 - 🌱 I have a Bachelor of Applied Science in Data Analytics
-- 💼 I am looking for work as a Data Analyst
+- 💼 I am looking for work as a entry level Data Analyst
-- 📫 How to reach me - dannyphamv@duck.com
+- 📫 How to reach me - dannyphamv@gmail.com
 - 📝 Look at my resume [here!](https://dannyphamv.com/)

 <!---